tylertitsworth/5th-age-srd/Classes/Wizard.md

 #### Champion Feat

-You gain 2d12 temporary hit points each time you cast a daily spell.
+You gain 2d12 temporary hit points each time you cast a full recovery spell.

 #### Epic Feat